Jaiswalradha335/Wordle-clone/README.md

-This is a wordle clone game made for beginner
+#This is a wordle clone game made for beginner to understand html,css and javascript